 - Upfront Capacity Planning

 Just imagine this.
-You launched an eCommerce store that started to receive unexpected traffic.
+You launched an eCommerce store after signing for a cheap eCom Babes price deal, now it started to receive unexpected traffic.
 You haven’t done any load test which can ultimately lead to poor user experience and application performance.
 This cycle of upfront capacity planning can be automated by running test plans that are provided by the cloud service providers.
 Moreover, some services automate the cycle of scaling up and down of resources as the demand strikes (Eg: AWS Lambda for Serverless architecture)

 - Continuous Monitoring